 ---|---|---|

-The course is accredited by the Royal Geographical Society (with IBG) for 2022 entry and pending for 2023 entry.
+The course is accredited by the Royal Geographical Society (with IBG).
 Accredited degree programmes contain a solid academic foundation in geographical knowledge and skills, and prepare graduates to address the needs of the world beyond higher education.

 On this course you will study core modules in geographical theory and research methods along with optional modules in the areas of Human Geography, Physical Geography, and Geographical Information Systems (GIS) where you will learn about digital mapping and spatial analysis.
 In this way you can tailor your course to suit your interests and career aspirations.